-Where to Obtain Financing for a Franchise Business
+Where to Obtain Financing

 Some franchisors will help new franchisees start their business by waiving the franchising fee.
 The franchisors can also partner with other lenders such as commercial banks to help new franchisees raise capital for starting their business.

-If a company agrees to fund a new franchise business it is usually indicated on its official website and also on chapter ten of its franchise disclosure document or agreement.
+If a company agrees to fund its new business partners, it usually indicates this on its official website and also on chapter ten of its franchise disclosure document or agreement.
 However, it’s highly recommended that you compare the franchisor's financing terms with other sources of financing available to you.

 Franchise Financing Company